dart-windows/website/docs/winrt-programming/basics.md

 [dartwinrt] provides an idiomatic Dart projection of modern WinRT APIs using FFI.
 This allows you to use WinRT APIs in your Dart applications, including Flutter apps with minimal effort.
-It consists of `18` packages, each of which corresponds to a top-level namespace (e.g. [windows_globalization] package contains the WinRT APIs from the [Windows.Globalization] namespace).
+It consists of `18` [packages], each of which corresponds to a top-level namespace (e.g. [windows_globalization] package contains the WinRT APIs from the [Windows.Globalization] namespace).